 Scientifically Proven Ways Laughter Can Relieve Stress

-The health benefits of laughter cited by researchers are plenty.
+The real health benefits of genuine laughter cited by researchers are plenty.
 From boosting your immune system to increasing endorphins to your brain, below are scientifically proven ways a giggle can help you combat stress and increase your physical and mental health.

 Physical health benefits